 Hardware-based attacks, for example, are extremely challenging to mitigate due to their extremely covert nature.
 Network Implants can evade existing cybersecurity software solutions by sitting on the Physical Layer, and Spoofed Peripherals impersonate legitimate HIDs and are therefore not detected as harmful.
 With this, cyber insurance is a necessary tool, and a framework will provide a coherent resource for insurers to refer to when creating their policies.

 New York might be the first state to introduce such a framework, but it certainly will not be the last.
-Hopefully, this will be the start of a global push to introduce cyber insurance risk frameworks; but for now, to quote Frank Sinatra, “it’s up to you, New York”.
+Hopefully, this New York Cyber Insurance Risk Framework will be the start of a global push to introduce cyber insurance risk frameworks; but for now, to quote Frank Sinatra, “it’s up to you, New York”.